 The first graph is the same as the graph in [1, Figure 3] except that it is simulating the polarization of entangled photons, which are always 90 degrees out of phase.

 The second graph is produced by the Clauser–Horne–Shimony–Holt (CHSH) inequality [1, equations 20 and 21].
 The CHSH inequality is a generalized Bell's inequality.
 The graph produced is a variant of the graph in [1, Figure 5], which plots the equation from 0 to 180 degrees.
 Again, the graph is phase shifted by 90 degrees.

-The results of experiment 3 show areas in the red that are violating the inequalities.
-Thus, the photons are entangled, which directly contradicts the fact that the photons are not entangled in the demonstration.
+The results of experiment 3 show areas in the red that violate the inequalities.
+Thus, the photons are entangled, which directly contradicts the fact that the photons are not entangled in the experiment.